robertbraeutigam/scan/README.md

 All data is defined as a time-series.
 Each data point has an associated timestamp and all related data elements.
-Data elements do not just carry a technical format (such as how many bytes, etc.), but also meaning, whether it is an Identifiaction, Event or Measurement, etc.
+Data elements do not just carry a technical format (such as how many bytes, etc.), but also meaning, whether it is an Identification, Event or Measurement, etc.

 Measurements carry unit information (like Liter, PSI, %, etc.) in addition to a name.
 This way data elements don't exclusively rely on their "standardized" semantics, and can be uniformly stored, visualized or processed even without the exact meaning they might carry.

 Controls are a way to influence the device in some way.
-That can range from toggling a switch to sending a remote firmware update.
+That can range from toggling a light to sending a remote firmware update.
 All the controls are listed through the uniform interface, so they are discoverable on the fly.